-Fertilizer with weed control is easy to find in any garden center.
-This leads laypersons to believe it’s much healthier for your landscaping than it really it.
+Homeowners can easily find fertilizer with weed control in any garden center.
+This leads laypersons to believe it’s much healthier for your landscaping than it really is.
 Companies promote these combos as a good way to save money, but they’re a bad idea for most properties.
 There are exceptions, however.
 It all depends on the reasons you want to add fertilizer and weed control to your lawn and the other plants you have growing there besides grass.

 Why Add Fertilizer to Your Lawn?